Should all fitness instructors charge $50 and up for in-person and online classes?

 Reasoning and Unfair Transparency

 Wellness has become a number one priority for everyone at the moment.
-Our wellness professionals need to set a standard and not settle and accept anything that devalues their profession and undermines their skills.
-Even though prices can be different depending on the trainer's experience, the trainee's progress and the frequency of workouts, a great trainer will cost around $50-$100 an hour.
+Our wellness professionals must set a standard and not settle and accept anything that devalues their profession and undermines their skills.
+Even though prices can differ depending on the trainer's experience, the trainee's progress and the frequency of workouts, a great trainer will cost around $50-$100 an hour.
 Clients can always opt for cheaper, inexperienced trainers but could compromise a quality workout.
 In our current financial crisis, the message of supporting small businesses rings loud and clear.
-Its been beneficial to local companies, with both parties deeming it a win-win.
+It has been beneficial to local companies, with both parties deeming it a win-win situation.
 But for some reason, some people think differently about fitness.

 Although several agencies have listed wellness maintenance as an essential aspect of staying healthy during this pandemic, the notion of devoting the same level of financial support to independent fitness studios or certified instructors teaching fitness online as one would for in-person classes seems to have consumers (those who have moved to work from home while retaining their income) on a pause, even though studio overhead fees haven't been on hiatus as well.

 This is conjoined with the notion that fitness instructors should conduct their classes based on the "pure joy" of doing their job.
-What this doesn't take into account is the value of training which I've mentioned afore, and more to the point, our financial obligations as instructors.
-Would a surgeon knowing his total worth, teach a spinning class for 45minutes and create the music and regime for the time stipulated while still paying attention to all the present paying clients?
+What needs to be taken into account is the value of training, which I've mentioned afore, and more to the point, our financial obligations as instructors.
+Would a surgeon, knowing his total worth, teach a spinning class for 45 minutes and create the music and regime for the time stipulated while still paying attention to all the present paying clients?
 It's hard work, and everyone deserves payment for their efforts, not their time spent in a particular career field.

 Understood surgeons save lives; however, don't we?
 Has this pandemic not taught us that staying fit and healthy will HELP you?